Mediterranean Quinoa and Chickpea Salad

 2. Add the dry quinoa to the skillet and toast for about 30 seconds before adding in the water, lemon juice, and apple cider vinegar.

-4. Turn off the heat, add the spinach, and stir until it wilts before adding in drained chickpeas, artichokes, and black olives.
+4. Turn off the heat.
+Fluff the quinoa with a fork.
+Then, add the spinach and stir until it wilts before adding in drained chickpeas, artichokes, and black olives.

 Recipe Variations to Try

-• Leftover homemade chicken or from a store-bought rotisserie chicken would amp up the protein content.
+• Leftover homemade poached chicken or a store-bought rotisserie chicken would amp up the protein content.
+Shrimp also tastes great!
+Or, try hard-boiled eggs.

 • If you’re not a fan of olives, and I know they are a hotly contested food, just omit them.